 Barracuda Networks Cloud Generation firewalls are now available as 90-day free licenses.
 The Barracuda Web Application Firewall (WAF) is ideal for protecting web apps in Azure, and secures against all manner of web attacks.
 These are fully-featured versions, so customers can migrate workloads, run extensive reports, and monitor web app access.
 Speed up the journey to a safe cloud with a free 90-day trial for Cloud Generation firewalls.

 New: Launch JIRA Software Data Center in Azure

 JIRA Software Data Center is now supported to run in Azure.
-JIRA Software Data Center is Atlassian's purpose-built solution for organisations scaling JIRA Software that need high availability, disaster recovery and performance at scale.
+JIRA Software Data Center is Atlassian's purpose-built solution for organizations scaling JIRA Software that need high availability, disaster recovery, and performance at scale.
 Now you can get the full power of JIRA Software Data Center on infrastructure you trust, and pain-free deployment with the Atlassian template for Azure Resource Manager.

-There’s been so much buzz over the last few months about Microsoft Ignite 2017 – it’s hard to believe that it’s already over!
+There’s been so much buzz over the last few months about Microsoft Ignite 2017—it’s hard to believe that it’s already over!
 I’m sure many of you were able to go in person, but if you didn’t, you can still catch up with on-demand videos.
 Whether you were there in person or viewing it remotely, I’d love to hear from you.
-What was your favourite moment or announcement from Ignite?
+What was your favorite moment or announcement from Ignite?
 Did it inspire you to try something new with your app or business?